ray-project/ray/doc/source/rllib/rllib-learner.rst

 .. tab-set::

-    .. tab-item:: Updating a `LearnerGroup`
+    .. tab-item:: Updating a LearnerGroup

         .. testcode::

-            # this is a blocking update
+            # This is a blocking update
             results = learner_group.update(DUMMY_BATCH)

             # This is a non-blocking update.
-The results will be returned in a future
+The results are returned in a future
             # call to `async_update`
             results = learner_group.async_update(DUMMY_BATCH)

-            # This is an additional non-gradient based update
+            # This is an additional non-gradient based update.
             learner_group.additional_update(**ADDITIONAL_UPDATE_KWARGS)

         When updating a `LearnerGroup` you can perform blocking or async updates on batches of data.
 Async updates are necessary for implementing async algorithms such as APPO/IMPALA.
         You can perform non-gradient based updates using `additional_update`.

-    .. tab-item:: Updating a `Learner`
+    .. tab-item:: Updating a Learner

         .. testcode::

-            # this is a blocking update
+            # This is a blocking update.
             result = learner.update(DUMMY_BATCH)

-            # This is an additional non-gradient based update
+            # This is an additional non-gradient based update.
             learner_group.additional_update(**ADDITIONAL_UPDATE_KWARGS)

         When updating a `Learner` you can only perform blocking updates on batches of data.
         You can perform non-gradient based updates using `additional_update`.

-Getting and Setting State
+Getting and setting state
 -------------------------

 .. tab-set::

-    .. tab-item:: Getting and Setting State for a `LearnerGroup`
+    .. tab-item:: Getting and Setting State for a LearnerGroup

         .. testcode::